DOJ Demands Files On Anti-Trump Activists, And A Web Hosting Company Resists

 "We only retain those logs for a very brief time," Dunst wrote.
 "The DOJ served us with a preservation notice immediately after the inauguration, which is why we still have access to that data in this case."

-The Justice Department's demanded for the logs has troubling implications, says Georgetown University law professor Paul Ohm, who formerly worked as an attorney in the Department of Justice's Computer Crime and Intellectual Property Section.
+The Justice Department's demand for the logs has troubling implications, says Georgetown University law professor Paul Ohm, who formerly worked as an attorney in the Department of Justice's Computer Crime and Intellectual Property Section.

 "It's disturbing to me," Ohm tells NPR, "that with a single warrant, signed by a single judge — especially given the speech implications of this particular website — it's disturbing to me that that could be the single key that unlocks the political and speech habits of I-don't-know-how-many-people."